 Stieg Larsson’s books could have brought in a fortune on product placement deals.

-Another fortune, I mean.
+Another fortune, that is.